Oleksiy Marchenko

-Oleksiy Marchenko (Олексій Іванович Марченко; d.
+Oleksiy Ivanovych Marchenko (Олексій Іванович Марченко; d.
 1921) was a Ukrainian anarchist military leader, who fought in the war of independence as a cavalry commander in the Revolutionary Insurgent Army of Ukraine.

 Biography

 Oleksiy Marchenko was born into a poor peasant family in Huliaipole.
 In 1907, he became an anarchist and developed his skills as a propagandist for the Union of Poor Peasants.

 On 22 September 1918, Marchenko joined other members of the Huliaipole anarchist group in an insurrection against the occupation forces, aiming to retake their hometown.
 Led by Nestor Makhno, they ambushed the local Austrian garrison and briefly established control over the region.
 But an Austrian counterattack forced them to retreat north, towards the village of Dibrivka.
 Upon linking up with the local partisans led by Fedir Shchus, Marchenko participated in the insurgent counterattack against the Central Powers, culminating in the battle of Dibrivka.
 With their victory over the occupation forces, the insurrection spread throughout southern Ukraine and a subsequent campaign of reprisals was carried out by both sides.